LogtalkDotOrg/logtalk3/manuals/_sources/userman/documenting.rst.txt

    are ``container``, ``descendants``, ``instances``, ``classes``, ``subclasses``, and ``any``.
 ``redefinition``
-   Describes if predicate is expected to be redefined and, if so, in what way.
+   Describes if a predicate is expected to be redefined and, if so, in what way.
 Some possible values are ``never``, ``free``, ``specialize``, ``call_super_first``, ``call_super_last``.
 ``exceptions``
-   List of possible exceptions throw by the predicate using ``Description-Exception`` pairs.
+   List of possible exceptions thrown by the predicate using ``Description-Exception`` pairs.
 The description must be an atom.
 The exception term must be a ground term.
 ``examples``
    List of typical predicate call examples using the format ``Description-Goal-Bindings``.
-The description must be an atom with the goal sharing variables with the bindings.
+The description must be an atom with the goal term sharing variables with the bindings.
 The variable bindings term uses the format ``{Variable = Term, ...}``.
    When there are no variable bindings, the success or failure of the predicate call should be represented by the terms ``{true}``